AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/assigning-channels-to-display.md

 ## What's Next {#whats-next}

-Now, that you have assigned the channel to a display, you should continue your Screens as a Cloud Service journey by next reviewing the document **Installing and Configuring Screens Player for AEM as a Cloud Service**.
+Now, that you have assigned the channel to a display, you should continue your Screens as a Cloud Service journey by next reviewing the document [Installing and Configuring Screens Player for AEM as a Cloud Service](/help/screens-cloud/managing-players-registration/installing-screens-cloud-player.md).